sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 nothing # hide
 ```

-Plotting the fit shows that while often performant, for this example, curriculum learning
+Plotting the fit shows that while more performant than pure Adam, training can still be
-does not substantially improve over plain Adam:
+improved:

 ```@example 1
 plot(x, prob_train)